March 11, 2025|

 I’m quite sure Willie was uncomfortable with the way I was staring at him as we sat in the well-appointed dining room of the Lamont Manse.
 It was the culmination of our genealogy efforts over the past couple years.
 We certainly never expected to meet the current gracious head of Scotland’s Clan Lamont Society, so when she offered to host us in the ancestral home, our excitement was incalculable!

 The Lamont tartan, in its various iterations, was everywhere.
-From sumptuous silk drapes, to upholstery, to placemats, and even to the carpet on the unique staircase, we were enveloped in beauty and history.
+From sumptuous silk drapes, to upholstery, placemats, and even the carpet on the unique staircase—we were enveloped in beauty and history.
 We learned so much about the when’s and why’s of each version of the tartan.
 This would prove useful beyond measure when we decided to honor Willie’s heritage with tartan drapes in our own little cottage.

 Category: Genealogy